liferay/liferay-docs/develop/learning-paths/mobile/articles/04-creating-get-guestbooks-screenlet/02-creating-the-screenlet-ui.markdown

         LiferayCrouton.error(getContext(), "Could not get Guestbooks", e);
     }

-These methods run when the operation to interact with the portal respectively starts, finishes, or fails.
+These methods run when the operation to interact with the portal starts, finishes, or fails, respectively.
 In many cases you don't need to put anything in these methods.
-For example, in this app you're only interested in what happens when the operation finishes with a list of guestbooks, or with an error.
+For example, in this app you're only interested in what happens when the operation finishes with a list of guestbooks, or finishes with an error.
 You can therefore leave `showStartOperation(String actionName)` and `showFinishOperation(String actionName)` blank.
 The `showFinishOperation` method containing the guestbooks populates the `_guestbooks` variable with the guestbooks returned from the portlet.
 The `notifyDataSetChanged` method then